zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```

-**Notes:**
+**Tips:**

 * As shown in the example, the job ends with code `0`.
 There may, however, be failures in the individual steps.
 It is advised to check the job output.
 The security manager commands in the job are generated based on the value of `zowe.security.product`.
 Job steps for each product can be determined by the security manager.

-* The runtime configuration section of `zowe.yaml` is updated to match the values in the generated keystore, certificate, and certificate authority resulting from the specification of the `--update-config` parameter.

-* `zowe.certificate.keystore.password` has a hardcoded password value.
-However, if you are using `type: PKCS12`, the password field must be the real password.
-Open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:
+Now you can open the `zowe.yaml` file to check the references to the newly generated certificate values.
+Because the `--update-config` parameter was specified the runtime configuration section of zowe.yaml is updated to match the values to the generated keystore, certificate, and certificate authority.
+The updated section is shown in the following code snippet:

-**Example YAML:**
+**Updated `zowe.certificate` section in `zowe.yaml`**
 ```
 zowe:
   certificate: